 Winter brings a special beauty of its own.
 Take an Eagle Cruise on the Connecticut River, or come see the Torchlight Parade during the Christmas season.

 We have history, antique shops, art galleries and natural beauty.
 Come by water, rail, or car and be sure to bring your camera.

 Fort Saybrook Monument Park: Open year-round.
 Storyboards at site of original fort “walk” you through history at one of the most picturesque spots on the Shoreline.
 Saybrook Point.
 Free

 Harvey’s Beach: Open year-round.
 Route 154 on Long Island Sound.
-Parking fee is $10.00 per car, Memorial Day to Labor Day.
+A parking fee is charged from Memorial Day to Labor Day.

-Saybrook Point Mini-Golf: Open daily Memorial Day to Labor Day.
-Weekends only in September.
+Saybrook Point Mini-Golf: Open daily Memorial Day to Labor Day and select days in the Fall (contact Parks & Recreation for detailed Fall hours).
 Saybrook Point Park.

 Old Saybrook Walking Tour: A self-guided tour from the railroad station to the “millstone” highlighting 37 homes, churches and commercial buildings.
 A descriptive brochure is available at the Chamber of Commerce office or by mail.

 Old Saybrook Loop Ride: A 10-mile scenic circle of Old Saybrook from Main Street to the River, along Long Island Sound and back again.
 A map is available at the Chamber office or by mail.